UserOfficeProject/user-office-core/documentation/docs/developer-guide/tech_stack.md

 ## Backend

 The backend is designed to handle business logic, database interactions, authentication, and serve API requests.
-Below follows a breakdown of the key technologies used:
+Key technologies used:

 - **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine, used for creating the server-side application.
-- **Express.js**: A minimal and flexible Node.js web application framework that provides a robust set of features for web applications.
+- **Express.js**: A minimal and flexible Node.js web application framework that provides a robust set of features.
-- **TypeScript**: A superset of JavaScript that adds static types, used for writing robust and maintainable code.
+- **TypeScript**: A superset of JavaScript that adds static types.
 - **PostgreSQL**: An open-source relational database used for storing and managing data.
-- **Docker**: A platform for developing, shipping, and running applications inside lightweight containers, ensuring consistency across environments.
+- **Docker**: A platform for developing, shipping, and running User Office inside lightweight containers.

 ## Frontend